The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \item \textbf{$z_\mathrm{obs}$}: the redshift at which the IA is observed. \end{itemize}

 Since the details of galaxy formation and evolution are not well understood, two scenarios are proposed for the \gls{redshift} $z_\text{IA}$ at which the alignment is produced.

-\begin{itemize} \item \textbf{Instantaneous Alignment:} In this case the alignment redshift is assumed to be the same as the observed redshift, $z_{\mathrm{IA}} = z_{\mathrm{obs}}$, and the IA amplitude is a simple linear function of redshift.
+\begin{itemize} \item \textbf{Instantaneous Alignment:} In this case the alignment redshift is assumed to be the same as the observed \gls{redshift}, $z_{\mathrm{IA}} = z_{\mathrm{obs}}$, and the amplitude of the alignment, $A_\mathrm{IA}$, is modeled as a simple linear function of redshift.

-where $C_1(z)$ is a contribution due to the response to the \gls{tidal field} and $\rho_{\text{m},0}$ is the matter density at $z = 0$ (today).
+where $C_1$ is a normalization constant (a contribution due to the response to the \gls{tidal field}) and $\rho_{\text{m},0}$ is the matter density at $z = 0$ (today).

-\item \textbf{Early Alignment:} In the early alignment scenario, the redshift at which the IA signal is observed is later than the redshift at which the alignment was set, $z_\mathrm{obs} <z_\mathrm{IA}$.
-If it is assumed that the \gls{halo} first forms during the matter domination era (primordial alignment) then $A_\mathrm{IA}$ does not depend on $z_\mathrm{IA}$ and evolves as
+\item \textbf{Early Alignment:} In the early alignment scenario, the \gls{redshift} at which the IA signal is observed is later than the redshift at which the alignment was set, $z_\mathrm{obs} <z_\mathrm{IA}$.
+If it is assumed that the \gls{halo} (or galaxy) first forms during the matter domination era (primordial alignment) then $A_\mathrm{IA}$ does not depend on $z_\mathrm{IA}$ and evolves as

 where $\Bar{D} (z)$ has been set to unity at matter domination: $\Bar{D} (z) = (1 + z) D (z)$, and $D(z)$ is the growth factor.
-It is often assumed that alignment happens later than this because it is affected by more recent mergers and accretion.
+Alternatively, it is often assumed that alignment happens later than this because it is affected by more recent mergers and accretion.
 Then the amplitude is given by: